-We are furnishing you with these proxy materials in connection with the solicitation by the Board of Directors of Pacific Biosciences of California, Inc. of proxies to be used at our 2020 Annual Meeting of Stockholders (the "Annual Meeting").
-The Annual Meeting will be at held virtually on August 4, 2020 at 9:00 a.m.
-Pacific Time on the internet at www.meetingcenter.io/296173096.
+We are furnishing you with these proxy materials in connection with the solicitation by the Board of Directors of Pacific Biosciences of California, Inc. of proxies to be used at our 2022 Annual Meeting of Stockholders (the "Annual Meeting").
+The Annual Meeting will be at held virtually on May 25, 2022 at 9:00 a.m.
+Pacific Time on the internet at meetnow.global/MNPUZ57.
 You will be able to attend and participate in the Annual Meeting online, vote your shares electronically and submit your questions prior to and during the meeting.
 To access the virtual meeting, please have your notice or proxy card in hand when you visit the website.
-The password for this virtual meeting is - PACB2020.

 This Proxy Statement contains important information regarding our virtual Annual Meeting, the proposals on which you are being asked to vote, information you may find useful in determining how to vote, and information about voting procedures.
-As used herein, "we," "us," "our," "Pacific Biosciences" or the "Company" refer to Pacific Biosciences of California, Inc., a Delaware corporation.
+As used herein, "we," "us," "our," "Pacific Biosciences," "PacBio" or the "Company" refer to Pacific Biosciences of California, Inc., a Delaware corporation.